Peergos/Peergos/README.md

 7.0 Sharing of a file (with another user, through a secret link, or publicly)
  - Once user A is being followed by user B, then A can share files with user B (B can revoke their following at any time)
  - File access control is based on [cryptree](https://raw.githubusercontent.com/ianopolous/Peergos/master/papers/wuala-cryptree.pdf) system used by Wuala
  - a link can be generated to a file or a folder which can be shared with anyone through any medium.
 A link is of the form https://demo.peergos.net/#KEY_MATERIAL which has the property that even the link doesn't leak the file contents to the network, as the key material after the # is not sent to the server, but interpreted locally in the browser.
+We have extended cryptree to protect much more metadata, including file size, names, thumbnails, directory structure and more.
  - a user can publish a capability to a file or folder they control which makes it publicly visible

 Usage
 -----
-Instructions for self hosting will be updated once it is supported.

-In the meantime you can experiment (BEWARE: we occasionally need to delete the data on this test network, so don't use it as your only copy of anything) with running your own Peergos server in our demo network by downloading a release from https://beta.peergos.net/public/peergos/releases
+Download a release from https://beta.peergos.net/public/peergos/releases

 You will need Java >= 11 installed.

 Run Peergos with:
 ```
-java -jar Peergos.jar daemon -pki-node-id QmdM1TrjBJnYzzESATtrrMNPAtjJdqfcV2vF1kM39DY7cc -peergos.identity.hash z59vuwzfFDoqvC6R5QBV4tXx6ZK3SytpvvcjKnWD2VXZXhxDbFq7Fuu -log-to-console true
+java -jar Peergos.jar daemon -log-to-console true -admin-usernames $YOUR_DESIRED_USERNAME
 ```
 You can then access the web interface over http:/localhost:8000/

-Note that whichever Peergos server you sign up through will be storing your data, so if you don't intend on leaving your Peergos server running permanently, then we recommend signing up on https://demo.peergos.net and then you can log in through a local Peergos instance and all your data will magically end up on the demo.peergos.net server.
+Note that whichever Peergos server you sign up through will be storing your data, so if you don't intend on leaving your Peergos server running permanently, then we recommend signing up on https://beta.peergos.net and then you can log in through a local Peergos instance and all your data will magically end up on the demo.peergos.net server.

 ### CLI
 There are a range of commands available from a command line.
 You can run -help to find the available commands or details on any command.
 Most users should only need the *daemon* and *shell* commands, and maybe *fuse*.
 You can use the *migrate* command to move all your data to a new server (where the command is run).